Optymistychna Cave

-The Optymistychna (Оптимістична, also known as Peshchera Optimistitscheskaya) (Note: This English transliteration was used during the Soviet era but is now deprecated.) is a gypsum cave located near the Ukrainian village of Korolivka, Chortkiv Raion, Ternopil Oblast.
+Optymistychna Cave (Оптимістична) formerly known as Peshchera Optimistitscheskaya, (Note: This English transliteration was used during the Soviet era but is now deprecated.) is a gypsum cave located near the Ukrainian village of Korolivka, Chortkiv Raion, Ternopil Oblast.
 Approximately 264 km of passageways have been mapped within.
-As a result, it is the longest cave in Europe and the seventh-longest cave in the world, after Mammoth Cave, Sistema Sac Actun, Jewel Cave, Shuanghedong and Sistema Ox Bel Ha.
+As a result, it is the longest cave in Europe and the seventh-longest cave in the world.
 It is also the longest gypsum cave in the world.

 History

-The cave complex was discovered by members of the Lviv speleological club "Cyclope" in 1966.
+The cave complex was discovered by members of the Lviv speleological club Cyclope in 1966.
 It was entirely unknown before then.
 There have been more than 50 expeditions since its discovery, but exploration has slowed significantly in recent years, and very little surveying is currently being done.
-The cave is located very close to the Priest's Grotto or Ozerna Cave, the eleventh-longest cave in the world at 130.4 km, but the two caves have not yet been found to be connected.
+The cave is located very close to Priest's Grotto, the eleventh-longest cave in the world, but the two caves have not yet been found to be connected.

 In 2008, the cave was recognized as a Natural Wonder of Ukraine.